Zero-magnetic-field Hall effects in artificially corrugated bilayer graphene: METHODS

 \subsection{Device fabrication.}

 To fabricate the corrugated bilayer graphene (BLG) devices, we use the polymer-based dry pick-up and transfer technique to assemble the hexagonal boron nitride (hBN) and BLG by van der Waals force.
-The whole process is shown in Extended Data Fig.~2.
+The whole process is shown in Extended Data Fig.~1.
 BLG and hBN candidates are prepared on different SiO$_{2}$ substrates with plasma-cleaning by reactive ion etching.
-The selected hBN is transferred to the host substrate (Extended Data Fig.~2a) and subsequently patterned into corrugation by electron-beam lithography and inductively-coupled plasma etching in an O$_{2}$, Ar and CHF$_{3}$ environment (Extended Data Fig.~2b).
-The bilayer graphene is afterward transferred to this corrugated hBN substrate (Extended Data Fig.~2c).
+The selected hBN is transferred to the host substrate (Extended Data Fig.~1a) and subsequently patterned into corrugation by electron-beam lithography and inductively-coupled plasma etching in an O$_{2}$, Ar and CHF$_{3}$ environment (Extended Data Fig.~1b).
+The bilayer graphene is afterward transferred to this corrugated hBN substrate (Extended Data Fig.~1c).
 After the transfer process, the whole sample is annealed in the vacuum ($<10^{-4}$~mbar) with the temperature of $350^{\circ}$C for 16 hours.
 The system is gradually increased from room temperature to 350 $^{\circ}$C for 7 hours, maintained at the highest temperature for 2 hours and then decreases back to the room temperature for another 7 hours.
-We then etch this corrugated heterostructure into a multi-terminal Hall bar geometry (Extended Data Fig.~2d) and finally form metallic contacts using the electron-beam evaporator to deposit Cu/Au with the thickness of 1.5/60~nm (Extended Data Fig.~2e).
-The relaxation time and mean free path estimated using the temperature dependence of the resistivity are $1.5 \times 10^{-13}$~s and $130$~nm for the corrugated BLG device presented in this work, respectively.
+We then etch this corrugated heterostructure into a multi-terminal Hall bar geometry (Extended Data Fig.~1d) and finally form metallic contacts using the electron-beam evaporator to deposit Cu/Au with the thickness of 1.5/60~nm (Extended Data Fig.~1e).
+The mean free path estimated using the temperature dependence of the resistivity ranges from $130$~nm to $500$~nm for our measured corrugated BLG devices, all of which give consistent results.